Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

 The assignment asks us to build a modular agentic system that takes a small product dataset and automatically generates structured JSON pages.
 The system must show understanding of multi-agent architecture, automation workflows, reusable logic, and template-based generation.

-I were given only one product: GlowBoost Vitamin C Serum with 8 attributes (name, concentration, skin type, ingredients, benefits, usage, side effects, price).
+I was given only one product: GlowBoost Vitamin C Serum with 8 attributes (name, concentration, skin type, ingredients, benefits, usage, side effects, price).
 I cannot add new information; I can only use what is provided.

 The system must produce three pages:
 1 FAQ page with at least 5 questions and answers